The kitchen is the great equalizer. Food doesn’t care about the colour of your skin…

 Thankfully I had help in the form of teammate (and best pal) Diane who, without thinking, jumped into a cab to rush to a grocery store and save my proverbial arse.
 The angels must have been behind us that day because she made it back just as the horn sounded to start but it was an expensive fix and that mistake could have cost me a finish.
-So, in future I’ll be reviewing the competitor packet before each level of competition… just in case.
+So, in future, I’ll be reviewing the competitor packet before each level of competition… just in case.

 2) Have A Plan

 The most successful competitors I spoke to had one thing in common, they all had a plan of execution.
 They had a vision of how their entry would cook, look and taste and they worked to that plan allowing for a measure of flexibility.
-If something didn’t go their way — if a they had a technical issue to overcome, if the power blew, if the grill was too hot, if the camera crew was in the way, they made adjustments to the plan to be sure to finish.
+If something didn’t go their way — if they had a technical issue to overcome, if the power blew, if the grill was too hot, if the camera crew was in the way, they made adjustments to the plan to be sure to finish.

-Not every competitor made it to the judges tent on time.
-It was heart wrenching to watch the clock hit zero and you would see the flurry of activity as a tray was being hastily carried through the crowd only to see that they were too late.
+Not every competitor made it to the judge’s tent on time.
+It was heart-wrenching to watch the clock hit zero and you would see the flurry of activity as a tray was being hastily carried through the crowd only to see that they were too late.
 The colour would drain from their face as disappointment took over.
 Softy that I am, I welled up with tears each time I saw this happen.

-If you know you’ll be pushed, adjust your recipe or technique to meet the guidelines of competition because the competition will not adjust for your individual needs.
+If you know you’ll be pushed, adjust your recipe or technique to meet the guidelines of the competition because the competition will not adjust for your individual needs.
 Period.